Barcelona, Spain Family Attractions - My Family Travels

 34/93 268 78 78

-The Barcelona Confectionary Guild runs this small, modern museum devoted to the study of chocolate.
+The Barcelona Confectionary Guild runs one of c.
+This small, modern museum devoted to the study of chocolate.
 In addition to its uses and history, visitors can learn how chocolate is made into candy, or stay for baking workshops devoted to local recipes.
 Said to be suitable for all ages.

 (Up to Age 18)